 Since 1998, the federal government has provided states with dedicated funding to offset the cost of AP Exams for low-income students under a Title I program called the Advanced Placement® Test Fee Program.

-Beginning in 2017, the Every Student Succeeds Act (ESSA) will eliminate this program, and consolidate AP funding with 40 other educational programs under a new Title IV, Part A block grant.
+Beginning with the 2017 AP Exams, the Every Student Succeeds Act (ESSA) eliminated this program and consolidated AP funding with 40 other educational programs under a new Title IV, Part A block grant.

-The vast majority (95%) of this new Title IV, Part A funding will go to districts, which can use these funds to subsidize their low-income students’ AP Exam fees this year and next.
+The vast majority (95%) of this new Title IV, Part A funding will go to districts, which can use these funds to subsidize their low-income students’ AP Exam fees.
 States can reserve up to 5% of the funds and use them for the same purpose.

 Additional funding beyond Title IV, Part A is also available for states and districts.